 Hand knitting yarns are wound into skeins and tagged, ready to go to a knitter or be paired with a pattern for a knit kit.
 Machine knit products require a lot more leg work on the finished side of things.
 Blankets and many accessories are knit ready to go, but garment pieces (sleeves and such) must be attached using a specialized piece of equipment called a Linking Machine.
 Each unfinished loop is caught on an individual hook and bound off by the machine, and then all yarn ends must be carefully woven in by hand.
 Then finished pieces are washed, steamed, or blocked depending on their fiber content.

-If you're interested in developing a custom yarn, having your own fiber processed here at the mill, or accessing our felting machines, please fill out the form below and you will contact Amalia directly - she can fill you in on our policies for processing and costs.
+If you're interested in developing a custom yarn, selling your fleeces and fiber to the mill, or accessing our felting machines, please fill out the form below and you will contact Amalia directly - she can fill you in on our policies for processing, minimums, and costs.

 (She also loves to swap cute dog stories - don't say we didn't warn you)